ishankgp/duplicate_docs/Algorithms.md

   - **Community Support:** It is widely used and well-maintained in the NLP community.

   FAISS is a powerful library for fast approximate nearest neighbor search, especially useful for very large datasets.
 However, for most deduplication scenarios involving thousands or tens of thousands of sentences, the default embedding model (`all-MiniLM-L6-v2`) combined with in-memory similarity search is efficient and simple to use, without the added complexity of setting up FAISS.
 FAISS becomes more advantageous when scaling to millions of sentences, where brute-force similarity search is no longer practical.
 For typical use cases, the overhead of integrating FAISS is not justified, but it remains an option for extremely large corpora to improve scalability and memory efficiency.
-- **Output**: Pairs of semantically similar sentences with cosine similarity
+- **Output**: Pairs of semantically similar sentences with cosine similarity scores and category labels (cross-document or within-document)

 ### Use Case
 - Detecting conceptually similar content